Agent Governance

 • PATCH /v1/agent-sessions/:session_id

 Create a session before beginning a governed trajectory.
-Sessions can later be marked completed, failed, or cancelled.
+Sessions can later be marked completed, failed, cancelled, or timed_out.

 Govern steps